A look at TG Therapeutics Inc.’s (TGTX) recent performance gives investors their first glimpse of hope. - News Daemon

 Sponsored

 Healthcare Sector giant saw their annual sales surged by 113.10% over the last five years.
-When this article was written, the company’s average yearly earnings per share was at -8.70%.
+Company’s average yearly earnings per share was noted -8.70% at the time writing.
 With a float of $133.34 million, this company’s outstanding shares have now reached $135.33 million.

 The firm has a total of 186 workers.
 Let’s measure their productivity.
 In terms of profitability, gross margin is +88.19, operating margin of -5154.28, and the pretax margin is -5204.08.